pyjarrett/septum/README.md

 > add-dirs D:/dev/ada/septum

 # Turn on config flag to always immediately search after changing filters
-# You would need match-contexts or match-filters after each filter change
+# You would need match-contexts or match-files after each filter change
 # to do searching otherwise.
 enable-auto-search